Fano Schemes for Generic Sums of Products of Linear Forms: Special Sums of Products of Linear Forms

 In this section we will prove that property $C^d_m$ holds for $m \leq 2$ or $d \leq 4$ .
 We will obtain this result by using induction arguments.
 These arguments involve a refined version of the $C^d_m$ property.
 Consider an equation of the form

 with $n > m$.
-As before, the $\bx_i$ are pairwise coprime squarefree monomials and the $\bl_i$ are degree $d$ products of linear forms.
-We now assume simply that $f_i$ are degree $(d-\deg \bx_i)$ forms, no longer requiring that they be products of linear forms.
+As before, the $\bx_i$ are pairwise coprime squarefree monomials and the $\bl_i$ are degree $d$ products of linear forms, possibly equal to zero.
+In fact, whenever we say that some polynomial $g$ is homogeneous of degree $d$, we include the possibility that $g=0$.

+We now assume simply that $f_i$ are degree $(d-\deg \bx_i)$ forms (or zero), no longer requiring that they be products of linear forms.
 It will be convenient to order the summands on the right hand side so that We will maintain this ordering convention throughout all of \S\ref{sec:sums}.
 Similar to the property $C^d_m$ we make the following definition.

 \begin{defn}[Property $C^d_{k,m,n}$] We say that $C^d_{k,m,n}$ is true, if for any equation of the form \eqref{eq:2} satisfying

 it follows that there are $i_1, \ldots, i_{n-m} > k$ for which $f_{i_j}=0$. \end{defn} Note that by definition $C^d_{0,m,m+1}$ implies $C_m^d$.